dassuman23/Analog_clock/README.md

 There is a problem, if anyone want to fix this please help me.

-When I test it on my device it work properly but when I use this clock on other devices, the clock sound function not working😢
+When I tested it on my device it work properly but when I used this clock on other devices, the clock sound function not working😢